almostengr/almostengrwebsite/docs/diy/2020.03.15-8-steps-to-replace-a-toilet-fill-valve/index.md

 The fill valve that I purchased, has an adjustable height.
 Per the instructions listed on the box, I the fill valve needs to be 3 inches higher than the overflow tube.
 Following the instructions on the box, I adjusted the height of the valve to the approximate height that it needed to be.

+### Do not use pilers or tool when tightening plastic parts.

+### Do not use pilers or tool when tightening plastic parts.

+I say this twice because it really is important.
+The reason being is that you risk stripping or breaking the plastic parts.
+Plastic parts are usually designed to be hand-tightened only.
+If you break a plastic part, there is a chance that you will not be able to buy the broken part by itself, thus wasting money.

 What I did not realize until after the fact, was that the fill valve that I removed also had an adjustable height.
 Coincidentally, I set the new fill valve to the same height as the old fill